 When a button on the remote transmitter is pressed, a static correction is given to the dog.
 The correction is basically a muscle stimulus that the dog will feel around his neck.

 Worried that you'll hurt your dog?
-Try it on your hand - I have!
+Try it on your hand - I do!
 What you will feel is similar to what you feel when you get a shock after touching a door knob (static).
 It is completely humane.
 I would never use it if it wasn't.

 This last type of dog training collar that we'll look at is an anti-bark collar.
 It's hands-free, and doesn't require you to push a button for a correction to occur.